 A lot of this might seem like an effort to absolve Disney of blame when it comes to refurbishments, but this is not the case.
 Disney has brought a lot of the guest unrest concerning refurbishments upon itself.
 The first issue is that Disney has numerous parks that have opened in the last two decades with incomplete slates of attractions, making it difficult to justify taking attractions offline for refurbishment.
 So step one, a wholly impractical step at this point, would be to open theme parks that are complete on day one.

+Failing that, Disney could avoid a lot of the guest backlash concerning refurbishments if they would schedule more 3-4 day refurbishments of attractions to proactively address problems with preventative maintenance.
 Although this would not totally negate the need for extended refurbishments, it would improve show quality across the board and help avoid a lot of situations where attractions have to abruptly close because they are in dire need of maintenance.
 Moreover, a 3-4 day refurbishment is shorter than the duration of most vacations, allowing tourists to effectively plan around the refurbishment.

 In this case, both parties planning ahead would prevent those “vacation ruined!” complaints.
 Don’t worry, Disney, we fans are resilient: we’ll still find something else to complain about. 😉

 Joking aside, I realize that’s a tough line to draw between an excusable refurbishment and a frustratingly irritating one.
 Even if you subscribe to the some degree of the ‘philosophy’ I’m advancing, there is no bright-line rule.
 It’s still going to amount to a value judgment about what should ‘trigger’ a need for refurbishment, how many attractions should be down simultaneously across Walt Disney World, and what times of year are ideal for which refurbishments.

 Any questions about the current refurbishments at Walt Disney World?
 What do you think about refurbishments at the Disney Parks?
 Are you more concerned about an improved long-term experience, or do you think “not during my vacation!”?
 Where do you draw the line?
 Any other factors you think are worth considering?
 As mentioned, we think this is a conversation, so please share your ‘refurbishment philosophy’, or any other thoughts or questions you have, in the comments!